guillaumeseur/hafele_connect_mesh/README.md

 You are all set!

 ## To Do List

-- Add a way to change RGB color and Multiwhite temperature.
+- Add a way to change RGB color when API supports this functionality.
-- Expand the compatible device list.
-- Resolve the issue where name changes through the app don't appear.
+- Resolve the issue where name changes through the app don't appear in Home Assistant.
 - Investigate the possibility to see states when using a physical button.

 ---